Erik Friedlander Presents Solo Cello Performance at The Jewish Museum, 10/18

-Cellist Erik Friedlander will respond to the medieval manuscripts in the current exhibition Crossing Borders: Manuscripts from the Bodleian Libraries with a solo performance premiering new, original compositions in The Jewish Museum's galleries tonight, October 18 at 6:30pm.
+Cellist Erik Friedlander will respond to the medieval manuscripts in the current exhibition Crossing Borders: Manuscripts from the Bodleian Libraries with a solo performance premiering new, original compositions in The Jewish Museum's galleries on Thursday, October 18 at 6:30pm.
 This event continues Writers and Artists Respond, a series of thought provoking discussions and performances by artists, musicians and writers in the Museum's galleries.

 Tickets for the October 18 performance are FREE with Museum admission.
 A limited number of stools will be provided to attendees on a first come-first served basis.

 Upcoming participants in the Writers and Artists Respond series include sculptor Kiki Smith and Alexander Nagel of the Institute of Fine Arts on January 17 and writer and poet Amir Parsa on January 31.

 Erik Friedlander is a highly regarded composer, improviser and veteran of New York's downtown music scene.
 His fifteen releases include American Power, a suite of six solo pieces released on a limited-edition LP; the rustically soulful Bonebridge; The Broken Arm Trio, a tribute to jazz bassist Oscar Pettiford; and Block Ice & Propane, his solo cello reinterpretation of American roots music.
 His compositions and his improvising style are informed by an understanding of classical and popular styles and an evolving vision of what a cellist can be pushed to achieve.
 Nate Chinen of The New York Times called Friedlander "an ingenious cellist who makes an art of soulful rusticity."
 Billboard wrote, "Friedlander [is] one of today's most ingenious and forward-thinking musical practicioners."